microsoft/WindowsAppSDK/specs/AppLifecycle/Activation/AppLifecycle Activation.md

 ### Register for rich activation

 Providing APIs for activation registration means that an app can register at any time.
-The most common case would be very early in the app?s main function.
+The most common case would be very early in the app's main function.
 The app can register for any of the supported activation kinds.
 For most activation kinds, the app can register multiple options (for example, multiple filetypes or dataformats, or verbs) - and could therefore call the RegisterXXX function